dennis96411/ts-mixin-composer/README.md

 # TypeScript Mix-in Composer

-A mix-in composer for TypeScript that applies mix-ins classes and/or class instances to a class (outside of its constructor) or to its instances (from within its class' constructor)
+A mix-in composer function for TypeScript that applies mix-ins classes and/or their instances to a class (outside of its constructor) or to its instances (from within its constructor)

 ## What does it do?